ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 }
 ~~~

+## Creating Signed Statement

 There are many types of Statements (such as SBOMs, malware scans, audit reports, policy definitions) that Issuers may want to turn into Signed Statements.
-An Issuer must first decide what Statements to include.
-For a software supply chain, payloads describing the software artifacts may include
+An Issuer must first decide on a suitable format to serialize the Statement payload.
+For a software supply chain, payloads describing the software artifacts may include:

 - CBOR-SPDX
 - CoSWID